US sanctions Boeing for sharing information about 737 Max 9 investigation

 The NTSB said that on Tuesday during a media briefing, a Boeing executive provided non-public investigative information to the media about the Alaska Airlines incident that the agency had not verified or authorized for release.
 The NTSB said that Boeing portrayed the NTSB’s investigation as a search to find the individual responsible for the door plug work, but the agency said it’s focused on the probable cause of the accident, not placing blame on any individual or assessing liability.

+“As we continue to take responsibility and work transparently, we conducted an in-depth briefing on our Safety & Quality Plan and shared context on the lessons we have learned from the January 5 accident.
+We deeply regret that some of our comments, intended to make clear our responsibility in the accident and explain the actions we are taking, overstepped the NTSB’s role as the source of investigative information.
+We apologize to the NTSB and stand ready to answer any questions as the agency continues its investigation.”

-Boeing did not immediately respond to a request for comment early Thursday.
-Shares of The Boeing Co., based in Arlington, Virginia, were flat before the opening bell.
+Shares of The Boeing Co., based in Arlington, Virginia, rose more than 2% in morning trading.

-“Because of Boeing’s recent actions, Boeing will retain its party status, but no longer have access to the investigative information the NTSB produces as it develops the factual record of the accident,” the agency said in a prepared statement.
+The NTSB said that given its recent actions, Boeing won’t have access to investigative information the agency produces about the Alaska Airlines incident, but it will keep its party status to the investigation.

+The NTSB is unable to fine Boeing, as it doesn’t have enforcement authority.
+While the agency could have stripped away Boeing’s party status, the NTSB may have considered it more important to keep Boeing as a party to the investigation because of its employees’ expertise.

 The NTSB said that it may subpoena any relevant records it requires during the course of the investigation.
 It also will subpoena Boeing to appear at an investigative hearing in Washington D.C. on Aug.
 6 and 7.
 The agency said that, unlike other parties, Boeing won’t be able to ask questions of other participants.